KyeFelton/bunyips-and-bandits-app/src/handbook.md

 * **Psychology**: used for assessing the behaviours and mannerisms of others to determine their true thoughts and emotions
 * **Stealth**: used for avoiding detection, such as surprise ambushing or sneaking past another creature
 * **Sight**: used for visual perception tasks, such as spotting hidden objects or seeing in the dark
-* **Hearing**: used for auditory perception tasks, such as hearing faint noise or identifying specific sounds in a noisy environment
+* **Hearing**: used for auditory perception tasks, such as hearing a faint noise or identifying specific sounds in a noisy environment
 * **Smell**: used for olfactory perception tasks, such as detecting and tracking scents

 Furthermore, the following skills can be unlocked and progressed when levelling up a path: